-- (b) Eligible activities are not necessarily jurisdiction wide and may include a smaller geography with a significant impact on housing production.
-For example, eligible activities may include a housing development related project with a significant community level impact or planning or process improvement for a project with an ongoing community impact beyond the project.
-Eligible activities also include an overlay district, project level specific plan or development standards modifications proposed for significant areas of a locality, such as a corridors, downtown or priority growth areas. - (c) Eligible activities may include a housing sustainability district pursuant to AB 73 (Chapter 371, Statutes of 2017), workforce housing opportunity zone pursuant to SB 540 (Chapter 369, Statutes of 2017), by right supportive housing, including pursuant to Government Code section 65651 (Chapter XXX, Statutes of 2018), pre-approved architectural and site plans, and financing plans.
+- (c) Eligible activities are not necessarily jurisdiction-wide and may include a smaller geography with a significant impact on housing production.
+For example, eligible activities may include a housing development-related project with a significant community level impact or planning or process improvement for a project with an ongoing community impact beyond the project.
+Eligible activities also include an overlay district, project level specific plan or development standards modifications proposed for significant areas of a locality, such as corridors, downtown or priority growth areas. - (d) Eligible activities may include the creation or enhancement of a housing sustainability district pursuant to AB 73 (Chapter 371, Statutes of 2017), workforce housing opportunity zone pursuant to SB 540 (Chapter 369, Statutes of 2017), zoning for byright supportive housing, pursuant to Government Code section 65651 (Chapter 753, Statutes of 2018), zoning incentives for housing for persons with special needs, including persons with developmental disabilities, rezoning to meet requirements pursuant to Government Code Section 65583.2(c) and other rezoning efforts to facilitate supply and affordability, rezoning for multifamily housing in high resource areas (according to Tax Credit Allocation Committee/Housing Community Development Opportunity Area Maps), pre-approved architectural and site plans, regional housing trust fund plans, SB 2 funding plans, and infrastructure financing plans. - (e) Eligible activities may include environmental hazard assessments, data collection on permit tracking, feasibility studies, site analysis, or other background studies that are ancillary and part of the proposed activity. - (f) Eligible activities may be part of a larger planning effort (e.g., a comprehensive zoning code update) if proposed activities have not been completed prior to the NOFA date, are distinct, and demonstrate a nexus to accelerating housing production.